Throwing It All Away: Live performances

 A live version appears on the CDs of The Way We Walk, Volume One: The Shorts and Live Over Europe 2007 and the When in Rome 2007 DVD.

-During the intro and just before the end of the live performances, Collins would engage in call and response with the audience using nonsense language.
-Predominantly Collins would chant "Deeee Da Daaayyyyy" and the audience would in turn reply.

 Music video

 A music video for the song was composed of soundcheck footage and shots of the band travelling while on their Invisible Touch Tour of North America, much of which was filmed by Collins on his 1985 Sony Handycam, mostly filmed in Toronto (Exhibition Stadium) and Detroit (Joe Louis Arena).
 It is featured on their DVD The Video Show.

 Reception

 Billboard called it a "dance ballad" that sounds a lot like "a cheerier version" of Collins' earlier single "Take Me Home."
 In Billboard magazine's Critics' Choice at the end of 1986, Kim Freeman chose the song as No. 7 in his top ten countdown, describing it as "a rare ballad that isn't too sappy to enjoy".
 Cash Box called it "romantic and wistful."

 Stevie Chick, writing for The Guardian in 2014, called the song a "genuinely affecting ballad" but observed its similarity to Collins' solo work, stating it "could have easily fitted on his solo albums".

 In his assessment of the song for AllMusic, François Couture wrote, "This love song featured heartfelt vocals, a simple piano accompaniment, and Mike Rutherford's trademark rhythm guitar, plus a very catchy chorus.
 Nothing striking, but all the elements came together nicely and adult contemporary radio stations played it extensively."